balena-io-examples/balena-python-hello-world/README.md

 Once the device is updated, you should see this in your logs:
 ![log output](/img/log-output.png)

-Then you your browser you should be able to open the device URL link and see the message "Hello World!".
+Then in your browser you should be able to open the device URL link and see the message "Hello World!".

 [resin-link]:https://resin.io/